andreaDiClaudio/Football_Tables/README.md

 # Football Tables
-Solution to 'Mandatory I' of C# elective
+## Solution to 'Mandatory I' of C# elective
+git

-By Nicolas Javier Jan and Andrea Di Claudio
+## By Nicolas Javier Jan and Andrea Di Claudio